-Arabuko-Sokoke Forest Reserve is a 420 kilometers square coastal forest in Kenya.
-Arabuko Forest is the largest fragment of the East African coastal forest ecosystem which one time extended from Somalia to Mozambique
+Arabuko-Sokoke Forest Reserve is a 420-kilometer square coastal forest in Kenya.
+Arabuko Forest is the largest fragment of the East African coastal forest ecosystem which once time extended from Somalia to Mozambique

 Arabuko Sokoke forest has three main forest types: – these include the mixed forest in the east, on grey sands.
 This habitat is relatively dense, tall, and undifferentiated, with a diversity of tree species.
 Characteristic trees include Combretum, Drypetes, Afzelia, Dialium, Hymenaea, and Manilkara The Brachystegia woodland runs in a strip through the approximate center of the forest, on white, very infertile soil.
 This relatively open habitat is dominated by Brachystegia.
 In the west, on red Magarini sands, is Cynometra forest and thicket, dominated by Cynometra with Manilkara, and Brachylaena, this tree, much in demand for the carving trade, has been almost logged out from much of the forest.)
 The transition between white and red soil is sudden and marked by a chain of seasonal ponds.
 There are two areas of relatively tall Cynometra forest, with a canopy height of up to 20 meters, in the north and the South of this zone.
 Between these is a lower, scrubbier formation of intermediate Cynometra with a canopy height of 7-8 meters.
 The dry north-western part of the Reserve is covered by a low, dense, and often almost impenetrable Cynometra thicket (2,300 hectares), with the canopy no more than 5 meters high.